Part 1: Canada’s Traceability Pioneers

 Also recommended was a nine-digit tag numbering system, starting with the country code and consistent with International Organization for Standardization (ISO) standards – elements of which are still in place today.
 Tag trials were also discussed to test retention, readability, reliability, and the overall quality of the product.

-Communications to industry, funding and government regulations were also on the table at the AGM.
+Communications to industry, funding and government regulations were also on the table at that first meeting.